Section 6 Grants: Traditional Grants

 - Innovative and effective projects addressing endangered species education and outreach.

-Emphasis on awarding a given proposal is placed largely upon 1) scientific rigor (sampling effort, methodology, statistical power, cost-effectiveness, etc), and 2) how well it addresses a stated conservation need.
+Emphasis on awarding a given proposal is placed overwhelmingly upon 1) scientific rigor (sampling effort, methodology, statistical power, etc. 2) cost-effectiveness, and 3) how well it addresses a stated conservation need.
 Given the broad realm of possibilities for eligible projects, and in light of the fact that Section 6 funding is normally quite limited, we strongly encourage you to seek guidance from biologists at TPWD and USFWS while developing your proposal.

 Approximate proposal review timeline (months following RFP) -